apache/iotdb/docs/UserGuide/Reference/Keywords.md

 # Keywords and Reserved Words

-The following list shows the keywords and reserved words in IoTDB.
-Reserved keywords are marked with **(R)**.
+The following list shows the reserved words in IoTDB:

+- ROOT
+- TIME
+- TIMESTAMP

+The following list shows the keywords in IoTDB:

 - Common Keywords
   - ADD